 Do you have an item that relates to Takodah’s history?
 If so, please let us know!
 We’d like to start getting a better sense of what is out there that we can learn from.
 Perhaps it is on display at your home or perhaps it is still tucked away in a box and waiting to be discovered.
 Think of this as a global treasure hunt!

-We’re looking for pre-1990 assets such as old photos, Elwell CTs, cabin signs, china pieces or sets, silverware, postcards, film reels, VHS tapes, vintage clothing, awards, pieces sourced from past facility demolition or construction, and more.
+We’re looking for pre-1990 assets such as old photos, Elwell CTs, cabin signs, china pieces or sets, silverware, postcards, film reels, VHS tapes, vintage clothing, awards, pieces sourced from past facility demolition or construction, paperwork, documents, marketing pieces, Memory Books, Whispers, and more.

 There are a few different ways you can help using the form at the bottom of this post:

-- Let us know what you have, how you got it, and what condition it is in.
+- Let us know what you have, how you originally took possession of it, and what condition it is in.
 We’d love to hear the stories, learn about your item(s), and see detailed photos of what you have.